 Ski touring course program:

 Day 1 Meeting in Zakopane, equipment check and route planning.
 Crampons and ice axe practice.
-Warm-up ski on best Zakopane’s slopes.
+Warm-up skiing on best slopes around Zakopane.

 Day 2 Workshops about avalanche awareness and rescue techniques.
 Ski touring day 1

 Day 4 Unguided hike down and return journey.